Testing an exact diffraction formula with gravitational wave source lensed by a supermassive black hole in binary systems: Observable Differences

 \subsection{Ratio $r_F$ as the function of $R_{\rm S}$}

-Besides $D_{\rm LS}$, the Schwarzschild radius $R_{\rm S}$ of lens will also influence $r_F$.
-However, $r_F$ is not so sensitive to the variation of $R_{\rm S}$.
-Similar to Figure~\ref{fig:F_D_ls}, we show the ratio $r_{F}$ as the function of Schwarzschild radius $R_{\rm S}$ (or lens mass $M_{\rm L}$) for different $w$ and $y$ in the Figure~\ref{fig:F_R_s}.
-Here only $R_{\rm S}$ is variable, $w$ and $y$ are shown in the legends, other parameters are the same as Section~\ref{sec:binary}.
-If $R_{\rm S}$ of lens is larger or lens is more massive, $r_F$ is smaller, thus the difference between new and traditional formula is more significant.
-The value of $r_F$ is always between 0.5 and 1.
-When lens mass $M_{\rm L}\gtrsim10^{3}M_\odot$, $r_F\simeq0.5$.
-When $M_{\rm L}=0.1M_\odot$, $r_F$ is still less than 1.
+In addition to $D_{\rm LS}$, the Schwarzschild radius $R_{\rm S}$ of the lens also impacts $r_F$.
+Analogous to Figure~\ref{fig:F_D_ls}, Figure~\ref{fig:F_R_s} illustrates the ratio $r_{F}$ as a function of the Schwarzschild radius $R_{\rm S}$ (or equivalently, the lens mass $M_{\rm L}$) for various values of $w$ and $y$.
+In this figure, only $R_{\rm S}$ varies, while $w$ and $y$ are indicated in the legends, and all other parameters remain consistent with the (4)th-row of Table~\ref{tab:D_ratio}.
+If the lens has a larger $R_{\rm S}$ or, equivalently, if the lens is more massive, $r_F$ becomes smaller.
+Consequently, the disparity between the exact and approximate formulas becomes more pronounced.
+The value of $r_F$ consistently falls between 0.5 and 1.
+Specifically, when the lens mass $M_{\rm L}$ exceeds approximately $3\times10^{9}M_\odot$ or when $R_{\rm S}$ surpasses approximately $10^{10}$\,km, $r_F$ approaches 0.5.
+Conversely, for lens masses below $10^{6}M_\odot$, $r_F$ tends towards 1.